jwulf/camunda-cloud-test-drive/README.md

 ![](img/get-time-model.png)

 It has a single task in it.
 The task is serviced by the Camunda Cloud HTTP Worker.
-It does a GET request to [http://time.jsontest.com/](http://time.jsontest.com/) to get the current time as a JSON object.
+It does a GET request to the [Camunda Cloud Demo JSON API](https://github.com/jwulf/camunda-cloud-demo-json-api) to get the current time as a JSON object.

 Let's create an instance of this workflow.